 Keeping Your East Friesian Sheep Healthy

-These sheep are prone to the same health problems other sheep are.
+These sheep are prone to the same health problems as other sheep.
 However, they are a bit more sensitive to all the common problems, which is why their care level is so high.
 They are not an incredibly hardy breed.